leramosz/ror-movies/README.md

 # README

-Simple Web APP connecting to a DB (SQLite for DEV and PG for PROD) that lists the following:
+Simple Web APP built in RoR connecting to a DB (SQLite for DEV and PG for PROD).
+This APP lists the following:

 - List of movies
 - Detail of a movie